vitebook/vitebook/docs/src/[2]guides/[3]addons.md

 ## Events Addon

 :::tip

-Clicking the event in the addon panel will log the event to your console for deeper inspection :detective:
+- Clicking the event in the addon panel will log the event to your console for deeper inspection.
+- You can also import the `throttledEventCallback` and `debouncedEventCallback` functions for logging events.

 :::

 <Tabs values={frameworks} groupId="jsFramework">